fishuke/safe-typer/README.md

 # Safe Typer

-Safe Typer is an typing status hider extension for Discord in Chrome.
+Safe Typer is an typing status hider Chrome extension for Discord.

 ## Installation